 No single street artist has made a bigger splash during his residence in New York City than prolific, world-famous street artist, Eduardo Kobra.
 He first captured the imagination of locals and visitors alike with his iconic “The Kiss” mural, viewable from the High Line back in 2012.
 He returned to the city six years later and painted 18 individual works over just a few months.
 His works are primarily in Manhattan, with a few notable exceptions in Brooklyn.
-Track down every single mural with the handy map in this post.
+Here’s a NYC Kobra mural map to help you track down every single one.

 Audubon Mural Project

 John James Audubon is the famous author and artist behind Birds of America, considered by many to be the standard to which all wildlife illustration is measured.
 (A rare copy originally printed some time between 1827 and 1838 sold at auction in 2018 for $9.65 million.)
 His path to success was not a straight one, but after he finally received recognition for his immaculate work, he settled in New York City.
 To be specific, he purchased an estate on the Hudson River in what we now know as upper Manhattan.
 He remained dedicated to encouraging young scientists until his death in 1851.
 He is buried in the Trinity Church Cemetery on 155th St and Broadway.

 In tribute to its namesake, the Audubon Mural Project features murals of birds threatened by climate change in and around Audubon’s old neighborhood.
 The Audubon Mural Project map includes information on the species of the bird as well as the artist who completed the artwork, making a self-guided tour akin to a fun, educational bird hunting session in our urban metropolis.